rkreutz/web3.vapor/README.md

         return true
     }

-    func didLogin(with message: SiweMessage, in request: Request) async throws {
+    func didLogin(with message: SiweMessage, signature: String, in request: Request) async throws {
-        // This is the opportunity to make any cleanup after the user has successfully logged in (like invalidating nonces) try await request.nonces.invalidate(id: message.nonce)
+        // This is the opportunity to make any cleanup after the user has successfully logged in (like invalidating nonces), or maybe save the signature as proof of acknowledgement of TnC try await request.nonces.invalidate(id: message.nonce)
     }
 }